 Loo’s, trains and board games

-I think one of the most common mistakes people make when they put in new measures into any business is underestimating the intelligence of the people they are measuring.
+I think one of the most common mistakes people make when they put new measures into any business is underestimating the intelligence of the people they are measuring.
 I saw a strange example of this in the papers a few weeks ago, regarding the refit of trains for Southern Railway.
-They have decided to not have toilets on the new trains (bizarrely defending their position by saying the 66% of their trains will still have loos – if I’m on a train with a 5 year old who needs a pee – the train either 100% does or 100% does not have a toilet!).
-This seems like a strange decision, until you look at the justification.
-They talk about increased capacity (makes sense: more fares for no extra rolling stock or operating costs) but there’s also the reliability measures, a loo that goes wrong can take a train out of service and of course removing the loo means that maintenance and cleaning costs go down.
-So some pretty sensible measures – fare revenue, capacity, reliability and maintenance costs have resulted in a decision that seems totally nuts.
+They decided not to have toilets on the new trains – bizarrely defending their position by saying that 66% of their trains will still have loos.
+If I’m on a train with a five year old who needs a pee, the train either 100% does or 100% does not have a toilet!

 How does this happen?
-People are great a playing games.
+People are great at playing games.
 I don’t mean this in a derogatory sense.
-It’s no accident that people love playing chess, Modern Warfare 2 and the rest.
+It’s no accident that people love playing chess, Modern Warfare and the rest.
 People are very, very good at taking a set of rules and making sure they get the outcome that is personally important to them.
 There’s a whole organisational behaviour dimension to this, and I’m not even going to touch that – but it’s worth thinking about the implied rules that you impose when you start to put measures, KPIs and targets into a business.

 It might just be better to look at this as if you were writing the rule book for a new board game.